bitcdr/protovalid/README.md

 # protovalid

-Generic verification and validation of Google Protocol Buffers (protobuf) messages based on custom options
+Generic verification and validation of Google Protocol Buffers (protobuf) messages based on custom field and message options.